Pyxus/fray/docs/getting_started/mod_input/index.md

 ## Input Sequence Matching

-Fray includes a sequence matcher which can be used for detecting sequences using a tree data structure to match inputs as they are fed to it.
-To use you will first need to create a `FraySequenceTree` which contains sequences associated with a string name.
-Each sequence name can be associated with multiple `FraySequenceBranch`s to allow for alternative inputs.
-Alternative inputs are useful for creating leniancy in a sequence by adding multiple matches for a given sequence name.
+Fray provides a sequence matcher that can be used to detect input sequences.
+To use this feature, you first  need to create a `FraySequenceTree` object, which contains a mapping of sequence names to branch objects.
+Each sequence name can be associated with multiple `FraySequenceBranch` objects, which allow for alternative inputs.
+Alternative inputs are useful for creating leniency in a sequence by adding multiple matches for a given sequence name.

 Example Usage: